Global-Policy-Lab/cider-documentation/quickstart/config.md

 ## Miscellaneous parameters

-We also have to set a few parameters that will affect the behaviour of some modules, under the `params` heading:
+Under the `params` heading we are able to specify certain miscellaneous parameters that affect Cider behavior:

 ```
-params:
   cdr:
     weekend: [1, 7] // definition of weekend (Sun = 1 to Sat = 7)
     start_of_day: 7 // hour when day starts (used to define day/night)